Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 In the left margin column, all available attribute groups are displayed.
 Click a group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
 If the dispatch note contains attributes that are unassigned, the *Unassigned group* attribute group is automatically displayed in the left margin column.

 The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
-Depending on the attribute group selected, the fields displayed vary.
+Depending on the selected attribute group, the displayed fields may vary.
 The dispatch note attributes are imported via the fulfiller driver.
-All fields are locked and, therefore, read-only.
+All fields are read-only.

 - ![Folders](../../Assets/Icons/Folders01.png "[Folders]") (Folders)
     Attribute group that contains attribute sub-groups.
 Click the attribute group or the arrow *>* left to the attribute group to unfold the group and display the attribute sub-groups.